Cosmetic Surgery (Minimum Standards) Bill

 The Cosmetic Surgery (Minimum Standards) Bill introduces several key measures:

-- United Kingdom Implant Registry: A new body will be created to record details of cosmetic implants, including the type of implant, manufacturer, date of surgery, and practitioner involved.
-This information (excluding patient name and address) will be publicly accessible to monitor clinical outcomes and issue safety warnings.
+- United Kingdom Implant Registry: A new national database will record details of cosmetic implants, including the implant type, manufacturer, clinic, surgeon, and patient (excluding patient's name and address, which will be kept confidential).
+This information will be used for monitoring clinical outcomes and issuing safety warnings.

-- OffCos (United Kingdom Cosmetic Surgery Regulatory and Standards Authority): This new regulatory body will be responsible for licensing and registering all cosmetic surgery practitioners and premises.
-It will also oversee inspections and the implementation of a financial guarantee scheme.
+- The United Kingdom Cosmetic Surgery Regulatory and Standards Authority (OffCos): This new body will be responsible for licensing and regulating cosmetic surgeons and clinics across the UK, inspecting premises and ensuring compliance with minimum standards.
+OffCos will also operate a financial guarantee scheme for practitioners.

-- Advertising Ban: The bill prohibits the advertising of cosmetic surgery and cosmetic intervention procedures in the UK.
+- Advertising Ban: The bill prohibits advertising of cosmetic surgery and intervention procedures in the UK, aiming to curb misleading or irresponsible promotion of these services.

 - Regulation of Non-Surgical Procedures: All non-surgical cosmetic procedures, including practitioners and products, will be regulated and licensed by OffCos.

-- Offences: Failure to comply with the regulations set by OffCos or the advertising ban can result in fines or imprisonment.
+- Offences: Failure to comply with the regulations can result in fines or imprisonment.

 Government Spending